severell/severell-docs/src/main/resources/content/docs/middleware.md

 ### Inject Dependencies In Middleware

-Since middleware is resolved via the container you can inject whatever dependencies you need using the `@Inject` annotation.
+Since middleware is resolved via the container you can inject whatever dependencies you need into the constructor.

 ```java
 package com.example.middleware;